-If you are searching for authentic White Tea, whether it is a Silver Needle or Bai Mudan White Tea ( White Peony Tea), you have come to the right online place.
-From Our store, you can order both Assam White Tea & Darjeeling White Tea in one go.
-Both the Tea is a treasure to your tea collection.
-In our Store, you will experience True Tea.
-No gimmick, No Nonsense.
+If you are searching for authentic White Tea, whether it is a Silver Needle White Tea or Bai Mudan White Tea (White Peony Tea), you are in the right online place.
+We sell True Tea.
+No gimmick.
+From Our online store, you can buy Assam White Tea & Darjeeling White Tea in one go.
+Both the Teas are a treasure to your collection.
 Use Our safe payment gateway system for making payments.
-We have a hassle-free OTP Verified doorstep for delivery.
-On-demand, we make same-day delivery in Delhi NCR.
-Please reach out to us.
+We have a hassle-free OTP Verified doorstep delivery.
+On-demand, we provide same-day delivery within Delhi NCR.
 We also offer COD for smaller quantities and an assured discount on every repeat buy.

 White Tea-Silver Needle

 Enjoy the exceptional taste of Silver Needle White Tea-Sword shaped Tea buds, soft & silky with a greenish lustre interlaced with coppery unbroken tea buds.

 Awake your taste buds with the authentic Bai Mudan White Tea-The highest grade with the first two leaves in unbroken shapes and spear-shaped buds in proportions

 Organic White Tea is a connoisseur’s Silver Needle White Tea in the true sense.
 The liquor colour is clean and apple green in appearance.
 Mouthfeel is sensual, creamy and smooth textured.
 The fragrance of vanilla and cocoa are the prominent notes from the first sip.
 Toast of forest honey with assertive sweetness brings delight to the drinker in the middle.
 The finish is lasting, fulfilling and thirst-quenching.